 Ambition is a defining thread here.
 Pupils are encouraged to aim high from the earliest years, and the tone is purposeful without feeling joyless.
 The most recent full inspection judged the school Good overall, with Outstanding judgements in behaviour and attitudes, personal development, leadership and management, and early years provision.

-On results, the picture is unusually strong for a state primary.
-In 2024, 90.33% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-At the higher standard, 41% reached greater depth in reading, writing and mathematics, compared with an England average of 8%.
-The school’s primary outcomes place it 385th in England and 5th in Nottingham (FindMySchool ranking based on official data).
+On results, the picture remains unusually strong for a state primary.
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined, and 20% reached the higher standard.
+The school’s primary outcomes place it 664th of 14,978 primaries in England for academic outcomes and 10th in Nottingham (FindMySchool ranking based on official data).

 For families, the practical question is admission.
 Demand is high relative to places, and Nottingham City’s published admissions framework means catchment and distance can matter sharply when a school is oversubscribed.